Misc129/MiscRangeGuild/README.md

 MiscRangeGuild
 ==============

-A automated script that trains the ranging skill at ranged guild.
+An automated script that trains the ranging skill at ranged guild.